khizramaqsood95-png/EpiEnhancerAI/README.md

-A Python package for annotating enhancers from epigenetic data using AI/ML models (Logistic Regression, XGBoost, CNN, and Type-2 Fuzzy Logic System).
+A Python package for annotating enhancers from epigenetic data using AI/ML models (Logistic Regression, XGBoost, CNN, and type2-FLS).
 The package runs as four steps
 1- Pre-processing,
 2- Model Training (optional),
 3- Model Prediction,
 4- Enhancer merging
-all driven from a single command-line script, `EpiEnhancerAi.py`.
+all driven from a single command-line script, `EpiEnhancerAI.py`.

 ---